Qualitative Aspects of Student Performance

 In cases where student performance is deficient, the student should be informed (by the persons stipulated above) about the nature of the deficiency, should be encouraged to state his or her views of the situation, and, except in extreme or dangerous circumstances, given an opportunity to improve.

-To be Implemented When Denial of a Privilege is Contemplated
+Formal Proceedings To Be Implemented When Denial of a Privilege is Contemplated

 Notes to superscript items: